All Episodes

 Maybe wash their clothes.

-Uh and in the one mile in the other direction is her office.
+And one mile in the other direction is her office.

 I mean, she just avoids the troubled area.

-Pretty pretty sick.
+Pretty sick.

-Um, reopening the country is hard.
+Reopening the country is hard.

 I don't know how these guys in Washington intend to pay for all of this.

-I know that the the dollar is hot.
+I know that the dollar is hot.

-The dollar is um the currency levels high, but this to me is a prescription for massive inflation.
+The dollar is the currency levels high, but this to me is a prescription for massive inflation.

 And it seems like there's no end in sight.